Schiiss/blog/_posts/2025-03-28-the-art-of-keeping-things-simple.md

 Both `ETLJob` and `GenAIJob` classes have reusable components (defined as classes) that developers can leverage for a multitude of tasks such as:

-- Brining data into the platform
+- Brining data into the platform.
-- Applying a transform to a dataset
+- Applying a transform to a dataset.
-- Measuring data quality on a dataset
+- Measuring data quality on a dataset.
-- Integrating LLMs and vector databases
+- Integrating LLMs and vector databases.

 At a high-level, you can specify one reader, multiple transforms, and multiple writers all through a JSON configuration file.